How is liver cancer found?

 If you have any symptoms or if there is any reason to suspect liver cancer, your doctor will use one or more tests to find out if you really have the disease.
 You will have a physical exam, and your doctor will ask you questions about your health.
 Some of the tests that may be done are described below.

-Ultrasound: This test is used to find tumors in the liver.
+This test is used to find tumors in the liver.
 Sound waves are used to make a picture of the inside of the body.
-Most people know about ultrasound because it is often used to look at a baby during pregnancy.
+Most people know about ultrasound because it is often used to look at the baby during a pregnancy.
 This is an easy test to have.
-You lie on a table, a gel is put on your skin, and a kind of wand is moved over your belly (abdomen).
+For a liver ultrasound, you lie on a table, a gel is put on your skin, and a kind of wand is moved over your belly (abdomen).

-CT scan (computed tomography): A CT scan uses x-rays to take many pictures of your insides.
-The pictures are then put together to show images of slices of the part of your body being studied.
+A CT scan uses x-rays to take many pictures of your insides.
+The pictures are then put together to show image slices of the part of your body being studied.
 CT scans can give precise information about the size, shape, and place of any tumors in the liver or other places.

 CT scans take longer than regular x-rays.
 You need to lie still on a table while they are being done.
 During the test, the table slides in and out of the scanner, a ring-shaped machine that surrounds the table.
-You might feel a bit confined by the ring you have to lie in while the pictures are being taken.
-Spiral CT (also known as helical CT) is now used in many medical centers.
-This type of CT scan uses a faster machine and gives pictures with more details.
+You might feel a bit confined while the pictures are being taken.

 You may also have an IV (intravenous) line through which you get a dye.
 This helps better outline structures in your body.
 Some people are allergic to the dye and get hives or, rarely, problems like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or have ever had a problem from any dye used for x-rays.
-You may also be asked to drink 1 to 2 pints of a liquid that helps outline the intestine so that it is not mistaken for tumors.
+You may also be asked to drink 1 to 2 pints of a liquid that helps outline the intestine to make it easier to see tumors.

 MRI scans use radio waves and strong magnets instead of x-rays to take pictures.
 A computer makes the pattern of radio waves into a detailed picture of parts of the body.
 MRI scans take longer than CT scans.
 You may be inside a large tube-like machine for the scan, which some people do not like.
 Newer, more open MRI machines can sometimes be used instead.

 This test can be uncomfortable because a tiny tube (catheter) has to be threaded from the groin up into the liver artery.
-Usually drugs are used to make the area numb before this is done.
+Usually drugs are used to numb the groin area before this is done.

-Bone scan: A bone scan can help look for cancer that has spread to bones.
-Doctors might not order this test unless you have symptoms such as bone pain, or if there's a chance could have a liver transplant to treat your cancer.
+A bone scan can help look for cancer that has spread to bones.
+Doctors might not order this test unless you have symptoms such as bone pain, or if there's a chance you could have a liver transplant to treat your cancer.